 Community Empowerment Network: A Brief Background

 The Community Empower Network, NC (CEN) is a collaboration of forty Christian faith-based organizations representing sixteen counties in eastern North Carolina.
 CEN’s mission is to advance their communities through partnerships that thrive on economic development, superior education, and the elimination of health disparities.
 CEN was established in 2005 through support for Success Dynamics Community Development Corporation (SDCDC) from the North Carolina Office of Minority Health and Health Disparities (OMHHD).
 One of its signature programs, the Community Health Ambassador Program (CHAP), started as a pilot program that currently operates in more than fifteen of the CEN churches by providing health screenings for diabetes and other health issues.7 The program has grown from six health ambassadors in 2005 to more than 350 in 2010.
-Health and wellness centers in churches grew from three in 2005 to twenty-three in 2010.
+The ambassadors aim to more only give medical support to those who need is but also advise them on how to lead a healthier life.
+For example, they will treat anyone who comes in with diabetic symptoms and then give them suggestions on what to change to improve their quality of life.
+This could be by giving them a diet plan, suggesting they get diabetic crew socks from http://www.wholesalediabeticsocks.com/shop-by-length/diabetic-crew-socks, or just become more active.
+On top of this, health and wellness centers in churches grew from three in 2005 to twenty-three in 2010.
 Additionally, reported health education and fitness messages communicated to church members and the community increased from 102 in 2005 to 2196 in 2010.
-CEN-sponsored programs and activities included diabetes prevention, HIV/STD training, kidney disease prevention, cancer prevention outreach, nonprofit management, leadership enhancement training, and financial planning and resource development.
+CEN-sponsored programs and activities included diabetes prevention, HIV/STD training, kidney disease prevention, cancer prevention outreach, nonprofit management, leadership enhancement training, and through key financial planning for retirement and resource development.
 More than 460 citizens in the region participated in training activities, community forums, roundtable discussions, and civic engagement planning meetings between Fall 2007 and Spring 2010.

 North Carolina A&T State University: A Brief Background